-The look of feather stitch makes it good for stitching seaweed, foliage, feathers, or scales, and the variations make it possible to embroider a multitude of natural designs.Continue to 10 of 16 below.
+The look of feather stitch makes it good for stitching seaweed, foliage, feathers, or scales, and the variations make it possible to embroider a multitude of natural designs.Continue to 9 of 15 below.

-Use this stitch, which is made by piercing or splitting the previous stitch, for working strong and slightly textured lines of embroidery.Continue to 11 of 16 below.
+Use this stitch, which is made by piercing or splitting the previous stitch, for working strong and slightly textured lines of embroidery.

 Detached Chain Stitch

-Detached chain stitch is what makes lazy daisy flowers, which are typically formed with five of six of these stitches.Continue to 12 of 16 below.
+Detached chain stitch is what makes lazy daisy flowers, which are typically formed with five of six of these stitches.

-This stitch is worked similar to a detached chain stitch, but rather than making a petal or teardrop shape, fly stitch forms a V shape or sometimes a soft curve.
+The fly stitch is worked similar to a detached chain stitch, but rather than making a petal or teardrop shape, fly stitch forms a V shape or sometimes a soft curve.

-Try fly stitch in a row, scattered as fill, stitched in a radius, or plenty of other variations.Continue to 13 of 16 below.
+Try fly stitch in a row, scattered as fill, stitched in a radius, or plenty of other variations.

 Woven Wheel Stitch

-Although not always included in lists of stitches for beginners, couching stitch is an embroidery method that everyone should know.
+Although not always included in lists of stitches for beginners, the couching stitch is an embroidery method that everyone should know.
 This stitch uses two lengths of thread at one time.
 One remains on the surface of the fabric, while the other holds it in place with tacking stitches.

 15 of 15

 Definitely the most advanced stitch on this list, bullion knots are not for the faint of heart.
-But they are a stitch you should learn!
+But they are a stitch you should learn.
 Think of them as a really long french knot that can make gorgeous roses.
 Practice making them small and then start making them bigger.
 You'll be glad to know this one.